 - A heap that is too small will cause excess garbage collections and increases the chances of

 - A heap that is too big will delay garbage collection and stress the operating system when needing to page the JVM process to cope with large amounts of live data.

 By monitoring the JVM heap and memory pool, you can identify potential memory leaks.
 Consistently increasing heap valleys might indicate either an improper heap configuration or a memory leak.
 You can identify potential memory leaks by analyzing the usage pattern of either the survivor space or the old generation.
 To troubleshoot memory leaks, see Java Memory Leaks.

 Detect Memory Thrash

 Memory thrash is caused when a large number of temporary objects are created in very short intervals.
 Although these objects are temporary and are eventually cleaned up, the garbage collection mechanism might struggle to keep up with the rate of object creation.
 This might cause application performance problems.
 Monitoring the time spent in garbage collection can provide insight into performance issues, including memory thrash.
 For example, an increase in the number of spikes for major collections affects the JVM's ability to serve Business Transaction traffic and might indicate potential memory thrash.

 The Tiers & Nodes > Memory > Object Instance Tracking subtab helps you isolate the root cause of possible memory thrash.
 To troubleshoot memory thrash, see Java Memory Thrash.

 Monitor Long-lived Collections

 AppDynamics automatically tracks long-lived Java collections (HashMap, ArrayList, and so on) with Automatic Leak Detection.
-Custom Memory Structures you have configured are displayed in Tiers & Nodes > Memory > Custom Memory Structures.
+Custom Memory Structures that you have configured, display in Tiers & Nodes > Memory > Custom Memory Structures.

 AppDynamics provides visibility into: